HENG-Menghy/MyGit/README.md

 # MyGit
-Save all java code that have learned.
+Save all TP code that have learned.